mein-lee/jekflix-template/pages/about.md

 This is one of my favorite quotes.
 I look at the abundance of opportunities available for me in Cal, academia, extracurricular activities... and I told myself that I should at least give them a shot -- even if I feel unqualified, even if I doubt myself, even if everyone else seems much better at it than me.

 I transferred into Cal at the height of the Covid-19 pandemic and spent my first year studying remotely with a 15-hour timezone difference.
 Within that year, I participated and won in a Hackathon, completed a research project, ran a [small online business](https://earnament.wixsite.com/earnament), secured an on-campus job as a Data Peer Consultant, and scored an Amazon internship.
-I am looking forward towards taking more shots in my future semesters
+I am so glad I took these shots!

 My hobbies are binge-watching Netflix, playing tennis, and editing videos.
 Fun facts about me: I like eating raw garlic, my favorite colors are green and brown, and I am a cat-lover (I watch cat memes all the time).